15 Best Salad Greens to Grow Indoors

 shutterstock/Asetta

-With colorful, profuse blooms, the nasturtium or Jalkumbhi plant paints a pretty picture.
+With colorful, profuse blooms, the Nasturtium or Jalkumbhi plant is the best of both worlds.
 This seemingly delicate salad green is a born survivor and thrives on neglect.
 As long as you place it in full sun and supply a daily dose of water, it stays healthy and glowing.
-Its edible leaves are quick to harvest and adds a spicy tinge to salads and sandwiches.
+Its edible leaves and flowers grow quickly and add a spicy tinge to salads.

 8. Lettuce